Mountain Bike Tire Considerations

 Wheels are the metal things (or carbon if you're fancy) that your tires are mounted to.
 Tires are made of rubber and are the subject at hand.
 To avoid the mechanics at the local bike shop making fun of you after you leave, know the difference.
 Also, know they're probably making fun of you regardless.
 Mountain bike tires come in three different sizes; 26-inch (get with the program already), 27.5-inch also known as 650b if you want to trick the shop guy into thinking you know what you're talking about, and 29-inch.
 If you already have a tire on your wheel but aren't sure of the wheel size, it's the first number in this example: 27.5 X 2.3.
 If you only have the wheel, it's likely printed on there somewhere.

 While a 26-inch tire won't work on a 29-inch wheel, you have some wiggle room with the second number after the "x" in the above example.
 This number represents the width in inches of the tire.
-Typically, mountain bike tire widths will range from 1.6 to 2.5 inches.
-Values of 2.6 inches and above are the realm of "plus" or "fat" bike tires.
+Typically, mountain bike tire widths will range from 2.0 to 2.6 inches.
+Widths above 2.6 are the realm of "plus" or "fat" bike tires.
+Tires have been trending wider in recent years, and 2.5 and 2.6-inch models are now incredibly common.

 Generally speaking, narrower tires will roll fast and are typically oriented towards cross-country riding.
 They won't perform nearly as well in rough and loose conditions.
 As an extreme example, imagine putting road bike tires on a mountain bike and riding your favorite downhill trail.
 Conversely, the increased contact patch provided by wider tires will increase grip and traction and will be more stable when moving fast over very rough terrain.
 It's always a good idea to check with the bike and/or fork manufacturer to see the maximum width tire that can safely be run on your particular bike.
-A too wide tire can rub against the suspension fork crown causing excessive wear and jeopardizing your safety.
+A tire that is too wide can rub against the suspension fork crown or your rear triangle causing excessive wear and jeopardizing your safety.

 Short of actually riding a tire, just looking at a tire's tread can give you a decent sense of how it might perform.
 Big, widely spaced knobs will bite into wet soil and shed mud well.
 Small, tightly spaced nubs will roll fast and provide lots of contact on hard packed soil or rock slabs.
 The knobs that run down the center of the tire provide traction during pedaling and braking, while the lugs on the sides of the tire engage during turns to provide grip and stability.
 The rest of the 'tweeners provide a smooth transition when the bike is leaned into turns and brought back upright.
 You'll notice the leading edge of many of the knobs are ramped to reduce rolling resistance.
 The direction of rotation is typically marked on the tire's sidewall.

 There are a number of proprietary rubber compounds out there and each manufacturer will claim theirs is undeniably the best.
 The hardness of rubber, or durometer, is measured in Shore A, which is abbreviated with a small a.
 On this scale of 1-100, soft tires are somewhere around 45a and hard tires up to 70a.
 Often times, a particular model tire is available in different rubber compounds.
-Generally, tires made from softer rubber will provide exceptional grip, but tend to wear out much faster, especially when ridden on pavement.
+Generally, tires made from softer rubber will provide exceptional grip, but tend to wear out much faster, especially when ridden on pavement or very firm surfaces.

 Front and Rear